What is naturopathic medicine?

 Are naturopathic treatments well researched?

-Naturopathic modalities such as nutrition, herbal medicines and homeopathic medicines are well researched.
+Naturopathic modalities such as nutrition, nutritional supplementation, and herbal medicines are well researched.
 In addition, many naturopathic recommendations are based on basic biochemical pathways of the body, thus inherently are well documented.

 What professional organizations exist for Naturopathic Physicians?